chopfitzroy/dotfiles-experiment/README.md

 I originally tried to create my own markdown knowledge base rendered in terminal via [Glow](https://github.com/charmbracelet/glow).

 Unfortunately this didn't quite have the flow I wanted.
-Since then I have discovered [Silver Bullet](https://silverbullet.md/) which is more browser based which works well.
+Since then I have discovered [Silver Bullet](https://silverbullet.md/) which is more browser centric workflow and has been working well so far.

-If you are interested in seeing in building your own knowledge base here is [mine](https://github.com/chopfitzroy/Knowledgebase).
+If you are interested in building your own knowledge base here is [mine](https://github.com/chopfitzroy/Knowledgebase).

 ## References 📚